Online Training Starts February 2021

 As this programme requires a certain amount of life experience we invite applications from people over 25 years old.

-Note on Corona Virus: Given the uncertainty around the Corona Virus and the timing around the lifting of social distancing restrictions, we may need to make further changes to how this course will be run.
+Note on Corona Virus: Given the uncertainty around the Corona Virus and the timing around the lifting of social distancing restrictions, this training will now be delivered online.
 We are all having to learn to adapt in these strange times, and yet we want to respond creatively, so that we can to continue to grow, learn and even thrive.
-We have pushed the start date out to February 2021 so that, all going well, we will be able to start with a residential training.

 - To offer teacher training of the highest quality in line with best international practice and good practice guidelines;